 Food Saver is your friend when it comes to freezing meat and other things to keep a long time without any air.

 Frozen Meat Ideas:

 Chicken pieces ( Thighs, drumsticks, breasts,) Pork products, Beef Products, Ground Beef, and lunch meat

 Pork Tenderloin!
 If you purchase it at Costco for $40.00 or whatever you pay at your local Costco or any store ( do some price hunting; we love the ones from Costco for Quality ), We will bring this big tenderloin home and chop it up into 3 – 5 roasts depending on the size.

-Purchase an Extra Turkeys or Hams when they are on sale during the Holiday Season.
+Purchase Extra Turkeys or Hams when they are on sale during the Holiday Season.
 This way, you’ll be saving on meat between the holidays and can eat for a week with a large Turkey.
-Turkeys and Hams are rarely on sale between the holidays even though they can feed many people.
+Turkeys and Hams are rarely on sale between the holidays, even though they can feed many people.

 But you can freeze the store lunch meat packages as well.